Maine Coon Vs Sphynx

 The Maine Coon cats proved themselves to be dedicated hunters as well as loyal companions.

-They became increasingly popular until the early 1900s when the combination of two world wars and the rising popularity of the Persian nearly eradicated the breed entirely.
+They became increasingly popular until the early 1900s when the combination of two world wars and the rising popularity of the Persian nearly eradicated the breed.

 In the 1970s, however, Maine Coons rose to stardom once again, and they have become increasingly popular over the years for their size and affectionate nature.